ad-si/TaskLite/docs-source/concepts/main.md

 ## Priority

-The priority of a task is a decimal number between negative and positive inifity.
+The priority of a task is a decimal number between negative and positive infinity.
 It is automatically calculated based on the age, the due date, and several other values.